|

 minds and was so sensitive

-in weight, receive all the clues he needed to take us in any direction we
+in weight receive all the clues he needed to take us in any direction we

 wanted to go.
 I hear from Sandy

-Obermeyer that Blitzen of Pico was
+Obermeyer that her stallion Blitzen of Pico was

 attuned to her in the same way and that she trained, rode, and even exhibited him bridleless.